Deduplicate Across Salesforce Leads and Contacts

 You should be careful when using Similar Match as the looser criteria can incorrectly identify non-duplicates as duplicates.

-Review the Deduplication Best Practices article for more detail.
+Review the Deduplication Best Practices article for more details.

 Additional Resources